Miller Vinatieri Motorsports Drivers are in the thick of the Action at Homestead

 Jack William Miller’s move from karts to race cars was memorable, as the MVL rookie led two laps and went home to Westfield, Ind., on Monday with a fifth- and a sixth-place finish for his first weekend of competition ever in a formula car.

 The way he got those two excellent finishes was perhaps most impressive.
 He started 18th before finishing fifth on Saturday, and he came up from 22nd place to finish sixth on Sunday afternoon.
-Although two of the three races ended under yellow, the sixth-place finish was hard-fought right to the finish line, as the seventh-place finisher was only 0.033 behind Miller’s #40 sponsored by Indy Dental Group and Blue Marble Premium Cocktails.
+Although two of the three races ended under yellow, the sixth-place finish was hard-fought right to the finish line, as the seventh-place finisher was only 0.033 behind Miller’s #40 sponsored by Indy Dental Group.

 Miller started fourth in the second race, which was postponed from Sunday morning until early Sunday afternoon due to rain, but he led for two laps to record his first laps-led in the series in only his second race.
 His car moved during the standing start, however, so he received a drive-through penalty.